linakirsanova/flask-labs/16_revisiting_relationships/01_many_to_many_and_joins/README.md

   flask run
   ```

-You can also use the included VSCode launch configurations in `.vscode/launch.json`. after you open this lab as a folder in VSCode.
+You can also use the included VSCode launch configurations in [.vscode/launch.json](.vscode/launch.json). after you open this lab as a folder in VSCode.

+**Remember to create and use a separate Python virtual environment for each lab.** You'll be glad you did. :)

 ### 1. Enhanced Many-To-Many Relationship